mariamnersisyan97/MusicFinderApp/README.md

-The Artist Finder App
+The Album Finder App
-(Find your favorite artist!)
+(Find your favorite artists albums!)

 https://github.com/mariamnersisyan97/MusicFinderApp

 This app was made with music lovers in mind!
-A quick search for your favorite artist will render some information about them.
+A quick search for your favorite artist will render some information about them as well as a detailed search of their discography!.

 <!-- How to navigate it/run it -->